 Feedback helps you improve company procedures and interactions.
 Lead by example, driving suggestions into action, based on the feedback you ask for and receive from your group.

-Demonstrate both responsibility and accountability for your actions and project outcomes.
+Demonstrate both accountability and responsibility for your actions and specific outcomes in your projects.
 In doing so, you are going to encourage and influence your employees to do the same.

 2. Understand Other Perspectives

 Make an effort to understand other peoples’ perspectives.
-This effort means understanding the responsibilities of your group, to then determine the fairness of your expectations and ways to keep them accountable for their work.
+This effort means understanding each person’s responsibilities in your group, to then determine the fairness of your clear expectations and ways to keep them accountable for their work.

 3. Effective Communication